xalaida/laravel-tree/README.md

 When working with hierarchical data structures in your application, storing the structure using a self-referencing `parent_id` column is a common approach.
 While it works well for many use cases, it can become challenging when you need to make complex queries, such as finding all descendants of a given node.
-The [materialized path](#materialized-path) pattern provides a simple and effective solution.
+One of the simples and effective solutions is the [materialized path](#materialized-path) pattern.

 ### Materialized path